Fudoshin2596/My-Res-Bud/README.md

 ## Summary

-- Full stack web application that leverages Django for the backend and ReactJS for the frontend.
-The database is interfaced through GraphQL through both Python and React libaries.
-On the frontend the user can perform CRUD operations on thier resturant database through a Material UI table using GraphQL.
-On another tab users can interact with a Google DialogFlow chat bot using Google's API and GraphQl webhook to place queries on the user's database.
+- Full stack web application that leverages Django for the backend with a PostgreSQL database and ReactJS for the frontend.
+The database is interfaced through GraphQL API using both Python and React libaries for schema creation and access.
+On the frontend the user can perform CRUD operations on thier resturant database through a Material UI table using the GraphQL API layer.
+On another tab users can interact with a Google DialogFlow chat bot using Google's API and a GraphQl webhook to place queries on the user's database.

 - In order to get all the info for the resturants i use both Google and Zomato APIs.
-When gathering the right cuisine type for a specific resturant i utalize Levenshtein Distance to decide which of a item from a list of queriers is the correct resturant if any.
+When gathering the right cuisine type for a specific resturant i use Levenshtein Distance to decide which item from a list of queriers is the correct resturant if any.

+- The chat bot leverages 3 key intents: Query by price, Query by rating, or Query by cusine.
+These intents are accessed through a welcome context/conversation flow which encodes query entitites based on users response and sends those entities to a webhook which performes a GraphQL query with search and filter functinoality.
+GraphQl then returns a list or dictionary with the specificied meta data on 5 or less matching entries.

 ## Technologies